jakitliang/rakie/README.md

-# rakie
+# Rakie

-Rakie is lucky and cakie
+Rakie is lucky and cakie~

+Full featured evented server and client.

+## Notice

+Project is under construction.
+And Some debug log info is everywhere.